arthurz323/npx-analysis-doc/npx practicalities.md

     - check connection with voltmeter

+---

+***Lecture 1.3 (Carolina Mora Lopez)***

+### *difference between reference & ground?

+1. ground: a zero volt reference of a *system*, provides a low impedence path for the current in the electronics.

+    - defines a reference point of the input signal: with an amplifier (connected to input & reference electrodes), there will be an input range (+/- XmV), i.e., if set the amplifier to zero volt reference, the signal can go +/- XmV, anything outside is saturated.

+    - if animal is *floating* (not grounded): signals is random, not centered at zero volt, cannot keep it within the signal range;

+    - if animal is grounded: set the animal to the same voltage as the electronics -> signal will be centered at zero volt -> keep it within the signal range.

+2. reference: negative input of the amplifier which picks up signals for common-mode noise cancellation.

+    - differential amplification: with a separate reference electrode, the amplifier can reject/remove common-mode noise;

+    - single-ended amplification: connect reference to the ground (simple), i.e., reference to zero volt, common-mode noise will be amplified all together.

+3. in npx, three options:

+    - two skull screws, one for reference & one for ground;

+    - one skull screws, bridge reference & ground pin;

+    - **recommend**: one skull screws, use internal reference (probe tip)

+![npx reference scheme] (/home/amz/Pictures/Screenshots/npx-reference-scheme.png)

+---

 ## mounting
 1. npx 1.0 *may* come with a metal cap, that allows to attach the probe directly to the stereotactic rod, but this is heavier & thicker (not a problem if only doing acute recording)